Long-Term Human Video Generation of Multiple Futures Using Poses: Methodology

-The structure of the network is based on CGAN \cite{mirza2014conditional}; the input poses are included as a condition to $G_p$, $D_{pg}$ and $D_{pl}$.
-However, our method contain two major modifications.
-First, we use two discriminators, one global and one local.
-Whereas $D_{pg}$ tries to discriminate if the generated sequence of $T'$ poses are real or fake, $D_{pl}$ tries to discriminate a short subsequence of $T''$ poses ($T''<T'$).
-The global discriminator pays attention to only the overall flow of the sequence, but since we generate long-term future, it may overlook spontaneous erroneous poses.
-Introducing a local discriminator that pays attention to short-term details allows our network to generate smoother and more realistic pose sequences.
-Second, we use unidimensional convolutional neural networks (1D CNNs) in our generator and discriminators.
-Although many previous works \cite{fragkiadaki2015recurrent, gui2018adversarial, villegas2017learning, walker2017pose} used RNNs (i.e., LSTM and GRU) for predicting future human pose sequences, 1D CNNs have advantages over RNNs.
-Whereas RNNs need to be trained sequentially (i.e., one instance at a time), CNNs can be trained in parallel, reducing the execution cost.
-Also, 1D CNNs can model distant time relationships without being as sensitive as RNNs to the problem of vanishing gradients (see Section~\ref{sec:posepred}).
+The structure of the network is based on CGAN \cite{mirza2014conditional}; the input poses are included as a condition to $G_p$ and $D_p$.
+We use unidimensional convolutional neural networks (1D CNNs) in our generator and discriminator.
+Although many previous works \cite{fragkiadaki2015recurrent,martinez2017human,gui2018adversarial,villegas2017learning,walker2017pose} used RNNs (i.e., LSTM and GRU) for predicting future human pose sequences, 1D CNNs have advantages over RNNs.
+While RNNs output poses one after another, 1D CNNs output an entire pose sequence at once.
+This frees 1D CNNs from the problem of error accumulation.
+Furthermore, 1D CNNs can model distant time relationships without being as sensitive as RNNs to the problem of vanishing gradients.
 Whereas RNNs need $\mathcal{O}(t)$ steps to predict an element separated $t$ frames from the input, 1D CNNs with a stride width of $s$ need only $\mathcal{O}(\log_s t)$ layers.
-Since the problem of vanishing gradients (see Section~\ref{sec:posepred}) gets worse with the number of steps/layers, 1D CNNs seem more suitable to model long-term relationships.
-In image generation with a 2D CNN \cite{radford2015unsupervised}, an image is regarded as a three-dimensional entity $\in \mathbf{R}^{H \times W \times 3}$ and convoluted in height and width direction using a two dimensional filter.
+Since the problem of vanishing gradients gets worse with the number of steps/layers, 1D CNNs seem more suitable to model long-term relationships.
+In image generation with a 2D CNN \cite{radford2015unsupervised,karras2019style}, an image is regarded as a three-dimensional entity $\in \mathbf{R}^{H \times W \times 3}$ and convoluted in height and width direction using a two dimensional filter.
 In our generation task with a 1D CNN, we regard a pose sequence as a two-dimensional entity $P \in \mathbf{R}^{T \times 2N}$ (each row is an individual pose $p$) and convolute it in the height (time) direction with a one-dimensional filter.